xaviervia/mediador/README.md

 (without checking for the `listeners` type, which may have been written by another function).
 This is of course a question about namespace pollution.

-The thing is, there are several strategies to avoid name colision within an object, and most of them involve encapsulating the library specific data in a private data object or using some kind of namespace (such a as naming the property `mediator_listeners` or `_listeners`).
+The thing is, there are several strategies to avoid name collision within an object, and most of them involve encapsulating the library specific data in a private data object or using some kind of namespace (such a as naming the property `mediator_listeners` or `_listeners`).